Notes From the Understory: A Bibliographical Essay for “Toward a Useful Ignorance”

 Of course, I’ve spent the most time with David George Haskell’s, The Songs of Trees: Stories from Nature's Great Connectors (New York: Viking, 2017); Peter Wohlleben’s The Hidden Life of Trees: What They Feel, How They Communicate (Vancouver: Greystone Books, 2016), and especially Katie Holten’s, About Trees (Berlin: Broken Dimanche Press, 2016).
 See also Holten’s “Uncivilisation: The Dark Mountain Manifesto, Reforested” in Dark Mountain 13 (Spring, 2018).
 And, in an act of incredible generosity, Holten makes her tree front freely available.
 You can find it here.

-Finally, I especially want to point to an essay that I can’t shake and have read two dozen times since I first came across it: Sohini Basak’s “The Tree.
-Which tree?” in 3:AM Magazine (August, 2016).
-“We must stop projecting our own sorrows onto trees, onto young women, we must refrain from shoving our stupid dreams down someone else’s pipe, we must stop taking photographs of another person’s house,” she writes.
+I especially want to point to an essay that I can’t shake and have read two dozen times since I first came across it: Sohini Basak’s “The Tree.
+Which Tree?” in 3:AM Magazine (August, 2016).
+“We must stop projecting our own sorrows onto trees, onto young women, we must refrain from shoving our stupid dreams down someone else’s pipe,” she writes.

 Poets have seemingly always found inspiration in the trees.
 I’ve found mine in Mary Oliver, White Pine: Poems and Prose Poems (New York: Harcourt, Inc., 1994); W.S.
 Merwin’s marvellous collected corpus, The Collected Poems of W.S.
 Merwin, J.D.
 McClatchy, ed., (New York: The Library of America, 2013); Cecily Parks, O’ Nights (Farmington: Alice James Books, 2015); and Vievee Francis, Forest Primeval (Evanston: Triquarterly Books, 2016)—a book I picked up immediately after tea with Vaughan-Lee and Ritz.